 Most browsers accept cookies automatically.
 If you want to prevent the storage of cookies, you can choose “do not accept cookies” in your browser settings.
 You can learn how this works in detail from your browser manufacturer’s operating guide.
 You can delete cookies already stored on your computer at any time.
 We would like to point out, however, that the use of our website without cookies may limit the functions of the offering available to you.

-This website uses social plugins from the following providers:
+This website uses social buttons from the following providers:

 Facebook: https://www.facebook.com/privacy/explanation